Jaxelr/Insight.Database.Benchmark/benchmarks/Insight.Database.Benchmarks.SqlServer/README.md

 # Insight.Database.Benchmarks.SqlServer

-These are benchmark scenarios for the Default Provider of [Insight.Database](https://github.com/jonwagner/Insight.Database) running over Sql Server
+These are benchmark scenarios for the Default Provider of [Insight.Database](https://github.com/jonwagner/Insight.Database) running over the latest Sql Server 2019.

 ``` ini